Marc Lescarbot: Legacy and honors

 Lescarbot's best known work is Histoire de la Nouvelle-France, published in 1609.
 The work was translated into German and English shortly after its publication, and was released in six editions between 1609 and 1618, with a seventh released in 1866.
 Histoire de la Nouvelle-France was translated again into English in 1907 by L. W. Grant, as part of the General Series of the Champlain Society.

-In 2006, on the 400th anniversary of the first performance of Theatre de Neptune, a revival was planned by the Atlantic Fringe, but the performance was cancelled due to lack of CAC funding, as well as controversy over the perceived imperialist messages of the play.
-A "radical deconstruction" entitled "Sinking Neptune" was performed as part of the 2006 Montreal Infringement Festival, despite the cancellation of the event it protested.